imasha-senarath/votez/README.md

 <h3 align="center">🚧 This project is currently under development. 🚧 </h3> <br>

-<p>A Flutter app for online voting in eligible elections, no need to visit polling stations.
-Built with Clean Architecture and BLoC with Firebases.</p>
+<p>A Flutter social media app for creating and participating in polls.
+Users can engage in discussions, vote on trending topics, and explore polls across various categories.
+Built with Clean Architecture, BLoC, and Firebase.</p>

 <h2> ⚙️ Technologies </h2>
 <ul>